 To reduce your electricity bills, keep the air on during the day and off at night.
 Open the windows to take advantage of naturally cooler evening air.

+Set the thermostat at 72 degrees.
+This is the ideal temperature to save electricity.
 For every degree you raise your thermostat, you'll save 3 to 5 percent on your monthly electricity bills.
 Suffer a little heat now, reap the monetary rewards next month.

 Also consider installing a thermostat with a built-in timer.
 While you can easily adjust your thermostat yourself to comfortable temperatures, for energy efficiency, it makes sense to have a system that does it for you automatically.

 Don't place your air-conditioning thermostat near lamps, appliances, or in direct sunlight.
 Heat in these areas is sensed by the thermostat and could cause the air conditioner to run longer than necessary.

 Since energy for lighting accounts for some 10 percent of your electricity bills, you can save by lightening up on your wattage.

 If you're using 100-watt bulbs where 60-watt bulbs would do, consider replacing them.
 And switch to fluorescent bulbs that screw into standard sockets.
 Turn off lights when you leave a room.

 Outdoors, replace incandescent lighting with high-pressure sodium or outdoor fluorescent bulbs for additional savings.